Written by Ben Bunting: BA(Hons), PGCert. Sport & Exercise Nutrition. L2 Strength & Conditioning Coach.

 As we have covered, push-ups can be a test of both endurance and strength.

 Additionally, it has been established that performing push-ups involves the use of 20 different muscles whilst clinical analysis has found an association between the higher repetition of a push-up and decreased risk of a cardiovascular incident.
+Plus there's also the hormonal benefits associated with resistance training to consider.

-So, already we can see some benefits.
+So, already we can see that training is a worth while cause.

 Let's find out why else the push up should be part of your workout routine.